redox-os/redox/CONTRIBUTING.md

 In general, your contributions to Redox are governed by the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 Each project repository has a `LICENSE` file that provides the license terms for that project.

-Please review the LICENSE for the project you are contributing to.
+Please review the `LICENSE` file for the project you are contributing to.

-On [this](https://doc.redox-os.org/book/ch01-02-philosophy.html) page we explain why we use the MIT license.
+[This](https://doc.redox-os.org/book/ch01-02-philosophy.html) page we explain why we use the MIT license.

 ## Chat